 How do vendor managers make sure outsourced development teams will be productive and collaborate effectively with internal engineering teams?

 For example, BlueOptima has clients who have outsourced large portions of their software development to India.
-With the help of Predictive Assessment, they have been able to identify where underperforming teams are experiencing blockers and provide straightforward solutions to overcome these issues to encourage effective collaboration.
+With our help, they have been able to identify where underperforming teams are experiencing blockers and provide straightforward solutions to overcome these issues to encourage effective collaboration.
 Often the cause is a lack of proper communication that leads to ineffective collaboration.